The Tower of Druaga

 Ironically, the first PC Engine game put into focus in the NamCompendium was actually Namco’s final release on the platform.
 Released on 25 June 1992, Druaga represents the end of a four year run of games on the platform, and released on a HuCard at a time when the absolute majority of the system’s games were CD-ROM based.
 It also feels like the last huzzah of what began as a spirited dispute between Namco president Nakamura, and Nintendo President Yamauchi Hiroshi.
 Bickering over the cost adjustments in Namco’s sweetheart license deal for early Famicom adoption pushed the company to focus, for a time, on developing games for Nintendo’s direct competitors.
 Namco was the first third party publisher on the PC Engine, and their name adorns 24 games on the platform released between 1988 and 1992; for reference, during this nadir in the company’s relationship Namco still wound up publishing 43 games on Famicom/NES in the same time frame.
 Such was the sheer market prowess of Nintendo at the time.
 We will have more stories to tell around NEC’s venture into home consoles later, but for now there’s this conversion of Druaga.

 It becomes immediately clear that a lot of love was put into this port.
+This makes sense, as the conversion here was done by Game Studio, a company founded by Endou Masunobu himself which did a fair amount of “second party” work for Namco in its early life.
 The entire visual style of the game has been overhauled here, going for a far more cartoonish aesthetic.
 Gilgamesh’s sprite more closely aligns to the arcade marquee art, and the mazes have a sort of tilt-shifted perspective that gives the proceedings a bit of visual depth.
 The equipment has been moved to a sub-screen like its Game Boy forefather, and it’s pretty nifty to see Gilgamesh slowly dawn the better gear you find hidden throughout the tower.
 As a pretty vocal detractor of the PC Engine’s sound, I even found the music here to be alright.
 It manages to avoid a lot of the brash, tinny tones which, in my own opinion, sully so many of the system’s titles.

 Two years after the GB conversion took a step into adding role playing elements to Druaga, this conversion takes a good jump further in that direction.
 In addition to hit points, players now earn skill points to be added to stats between levels.
 There’s also a password given at the end of every single floor now, versus the GB’s ten floor passwords.
 Namco even added some light narrative elements in the from of Princess Ki providing gentle hints for the hidden items in each level.
 These hints, and the entire game’s text, have been fan translated into English and make for a very different game from the coin-op as a result.
 A better one, I’d argue.
 I wish more of the maze was on screen at a given time, but it’s nowhere near Pac-Man on Game Boy levels of obfuscation.
 It’s a faster, more colorful, more guided experience than the original arcade iteration, but it is also unmistakably still Druaga.
 This is the version to try if you want to skip the arcade, and a fine sendoff for Namco’s efforts on the PC Engine.
 That said, each home port has its strengths and you’re not doing yourself a disservice by going with one over the other.